Krook9d/Chrome-password-exfiltrator/README.md

 ###### By email

-You have to change de value of the following lines :
+You have to change the following placeholders :

 24-25 : enter the information taken from the supplier's website 28-30 : enter the information on your e-mail address